nimbleapproach/argo-demo/sso/README.md

 5. allowed-group can be specified multiple times, I think it can take a list too to allow multiple groups
 6. The allowed group is the object id of the group in Azure AD, anyone not in these groups will not be permitted access
 7. It is possible to use *--oidc-groups-claim=roles* to use application roles instead as groups and filter on those instead
-8. On upshot of restricting groups here is that apps requiring access from different groups would have to use different proxies
+8. An upshot of restricting groups here is that apps requiring access from different groups would have to use different proxies

 ### Update ingress for the helloworld app
 In this directory you should find 2 files: